thebel1/thpimon/README.md

 I would recommend downloading the Python library in ./pyUtil/pimonLib/ to interact with the thpimon character device.

 Note: You may need to manually change the `PIMON_DEVICE_PATH` variable in `./pyUtil/gpioLib/__init__.py` to reflect the correct name for the character device.
-This is due to a limitation in the current version of the VMKernel API.
+I'm digging through the VMKAPI to find a way to name the character device upon creation, so stay tuned.

 ### Other Branches